 - changes in eating habits (eating more or less)

-- having difficulty performing at school or at work
+- having difficulty performing at school or at work or in other areas of your life.

 - turning to alcohol or drugs to cope